The Hippocrates Lifestyle Online Program

 The cost of the Online Program to Hippocrates Health Educators is $995

-Books and Materials** The costs associated with this category include books and materials (HHILC application, textbooks, educational and promotional materials).
+The costs associated with this category include books, graduation certificate and materials (HHILC application, textbooks, educational and promotional materials).
 All Course Materials are considered used and consumed by the Student upon acceptance of delivery.
 If a Student resides in a foreign country, and the government of the country in which Student resides were to assess a tax/duty on the shipment or importation of HHI’s Books and Materials, the Student would be responsible for paying those taxes/duties to the appropriate taxing authority.

 I verify that I have read this Student Agreement, that I understand all of its terms and that I agree to all its terms.

-HHILC is an interactive learning platform, on which the student can access: (i) HHI’s learning modules and curriculum; (ii) HHI’s Lifestyle-related information; (iii) HHI’s Resources; (iv) HHI’s events and community discussion forums.
+HHILC is an interactive learning platform, on which the student can access: (i) HHI’s learning courses, modules and curriculum; (ii) HHI’s Lifestyle-related information; (iii) HHI’s Resources; (iv) HHI’s events and community discussion forums.
 The HHILC can be accessed by means of the internet enabled devices specifically referenced in this Student Agreement.
-All references in this Agreement to the HHILC shall refer to the HHILC platform which can be accessed by means of any web enabled device, and the HHILC application which can be accessed by means of any iOS and Android device, running on an operating system that has been released within the last 18 months.